strata-mvc/strata/docs/helpers.md

 To generate a `ViewHelper`, you should use the automated generator provided by WMVC.
 It will validate your object's name and ensure it will be correctly defined.

 Using the command line, run the `generate` command from your project's base directory.
-In this exemple, we will generate a view helper for the `Artist` object:
+In this example, we will generate a view helper for the `Artist` object:

 ~~~ sh
 $ bin/mvc generate viewhelper Artist